- Pregnancy in Your 40s

 Weight loss supplements are also not advisable as they interfere with hormonal functioning.

 Healthy eating: There is something called as ‘fertility diet’ which refers to the right nutrition required for a normal pregnancy at age 40.
-The body requires optimal nutrition when pregnant as the food eaten by mother contributes to the nutrients reaching the uterus.
+The body requires optimal nutrition when pregnant as the food eaten by the mother contributes to the nutrients reaching the uterus.
 There should be enough calories, proteins, vitamins, minerals and other constituents of food to ensure a normal and healthy pregnancy.
 Have more vegetables and fruits.
 Avoid caffeinated drinks and alcohol.
 Resist smoking.
 Have more soups in place of any other drinks, hot or cold.
 Leafy and green vegetables are ideal, especially broccoli, spinach, dill, cauliflower, kale, beans and more.

 Folic acid is of utmost importance for pregnancy.
 Consume more fish as they can provide folic acid.
 Avoid red meat but increase intake of lean meat.
 Eggs are also super beneficial for proteins.